guettli/git-tips/README.md

 Finally, go to the middle column and press `Ctrl+S` to save your changes.
 Then close the UI.
 The UI will reopen if there is a second file with a conflict.

-I have tried several other tools, but `meld` (with useAutoMerge) is still my favorite.

 ## Solving Conflicts: Overview